RazerXP/Footballer-Classification/README.md

 https://github.com/opencv/opencv/tree/master/data/haarcascades

-OpenCV to read images
+OpenCV to read images\n
-OpenCV Haarcascades to identify Faces and Eyes
+OpenCV Haarcascades to identify Faces and Eyes\n
-Uses SVM and Pipeline from Scikit-Learn library in Python
+Uses SVC and Pipeline from Scikit-Learn library in Python\n

 ## What it does
 In this data science and machine learning project, we classify 5 different Players playing for Manchester city football club,